5 Secrets to Optimizing CPA on your LinkedIn Campaigns

 To help you get started, we’ve put together a list of 5 tips on optimizing cost-per-acquisition (CPA) on your LinkedIn campaign.

 1. Regain control over your bidding

-While this may seem like a good idea at first glance, this has the potential to backfire as you may easily blow through your daily budget.
-We recommend regaining control over your bidding by opting for the Maximum CPC bid, which you can access by clicking on the Enhanced CPC bid option in the drop-down menu then unchecking the Enable conversion optimization option.
-This lets you decide how much you’re spending per click, so you can stay on top of your budget.
+While this may seem like a good idea at first glance, it has the potential to backfire as you may easily blow through your daily budget.
+We recommend regaining control over your bidding by opting for the Maximum CPC bid, which you can access by clicking on the Enhanced CPC bid option in the drop-down menu and then unchecking the Enable conversion optimization option.
+This lets you decide how much you’re spending per click so you can stay on top of your budget.

 2. Focus on your target audience

-On a related note, the default for ads placement is to let them be distributed in LinkedIn and its partner apps and websites.
-Again, this aims to expand your audience reach but this is also a gamble, and an expensive one at that considering the high CPC in the platform.
-There’s also a good chance that these partner apps and websites have little to do with your business, which makes showing your ads in them counterproductive and contribute to gratuitous spending.
+On a related note, the default for ad placement is to let them be distributed on LinkedIn and its partner apps and websites.
+Again, this aims to expand your audience reach, but this is also a gamble and an expensive one at that, considering the high CPC in the platform.
+There’s also a good chance that these partner apps and websites have little to do with your business, which makes showing your ads in them counterproductive and contributes to gratuitous spending.